openscoring/openscoring/README.md

 Evaluates a model in "batch prediction" mode.

-The request body is a JSON serialized form of a list of `org.openscoring.common.EvaluationRequest` objects.
-The number of list elements is not restricted.
+The request body is a JSON serialized form of an `org.openscoring.common.BatchEvaluationRequest` object.

-The response body is a JSON serialized form of a list of `org.openscoring.common.EvaluationResponse` objects.
+The response body is a JSON serialized form of an `org.openscoring.common.BatchEvaluationResponse` object.

 Sample cURL invocation:
 ```